San Angelo, Texas: Geography

-According to the United States Census Bureau, the city has a total area of 58.2 sq mi (150.9 km^{2}), of which 2.3 sq mi (6.1 km^{2}) (4.03%) are covered by water.
+According to the United States Census Bureau, the city has an area of 58.2 sq mi (150.9 km^{2}), of which 2.3 sq mi (6.1 km^{2}) (4.03%) are covered by water.

-San Angelo falls on the northwestern edge of the Edwards Plateau and the northeastern edge of the Chihuahuan Desert at the junction of the North and South Concho Rivers.
+San Angelo is on the northwestern edge of the Edwards Plateau and the northeastern edge of the Chihuahuan Desert at the junction of the North and South Concho Rivers.
 The city has three lakes: Twin Buttes Reservoir, O.C.
 Fisher Reservoir, and Lake Nasworthy.
 The Middle Concho River joined the South Concho several miles upstream, but the confluence has been obscured by the Twin Buttes dam.

 San Angelo is about 225 mi west of Austin.